codingcurriculum/coding-curriculum/chapter1.md

-# First Chapter
+# Setting Up

-GitBook allows you to organize your book into chapters, each chapter is stored in a separate file like this one.
+How to setup your development environment used in this book.

+Python3

+Raspberry Pi

+Thonny?